espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 The minimal signalling to get a working JTAG connection are TDI, TDO, TCK, TMS and GND.
 Some JTAG debuggers also need a connection from the {IDF_TARGET_NAME} power line to a line called e.g. Vtar to set the working voltage.
 SRST can optionally be connected to the CH_PD of the {IDF_TARGET_NAME}, although for now, support in OpenOCD for that line is pretty minimal.

+`ESP-Prog <https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html>`_ is an example for using an external board for debugging by connecting it to the JTAG pins of {IDF_TARGET_NAME}.

 .. _jtag-debugging-setup-openocd: